willfindlay/honors-thesis/thesis/thesis.md

 executable, as well as a sparse two-dimensional array of lookahead pairs [@soma07] to keep track of system call patterns.
 Each entry in this array consists of an 8-bit integer, with the $i^\text{th}$ bit corresponding to a previously observed distance $i$ between the two calls.
-When we observe this distance, we set the corresponding bit to `1`.
+When ebpH observes this distance, it sets the corresponding bit to `1`.
 Otherwise, it remains `0`.
 Each profile maintains lookahead pairs for each possible pair of system calls. \autoref{lookahead-ls} presents a sample (`read`, `close`) lookahead pair for the `ls` binary.